badaix/snapcast/doc/configuration.md

 - `autoplay`: Autoplay similar songs when your music ends
 - `cache`: Path to a directory where files will be cached
 - `disable_audio_cache`: Disable caching of the audio data
+- `params`: Optional string appended to the librespot invocation.
+This allows for arbitrary flags to be passed to librespot, for instance `params=--device-type%20avr`.
+The value has to be properly URL-encoded.

 Parameters introduced by Snapclient: